 CSSS is a group for Social Work students who are in some way connected, past or present, to the United States Military.
 The mission of CSSS is to provide peer support and valuable information to Social Work students with military experiences, including family members and friends of active or past service members.
 Student members represent all five branches of the military and military families.
 Our goal is to provide peer support to one another relating to specific issues relevant to current and former service members.
 Additionally, the focus is to provide information to the student body at large on military and Veteran issues.
 Such topics include adjusting to civilian and student life after military service, balancing education and military commitments, Veteran related benefits and recognition of friends & family members.
 Group members use their unique military experiences to foster a positive representation of United States service personnel, provide valuable insight to the student body, and actively engage with college leadership and the Smith community.
 Thank you for your support and we look forward to see you this summer.

-The Disabilities Awareness Group strives to promote awareness, education and support around issues of impairment and disability on campus and in the field for students, faculty and staff.
+The Students Impacted by Ableism group strives to promote awareness, education and support around ableism and issues of impairment and disability on campus and in the field for students, faculty and staff.
 The group is open to the entire School for Social Work.
-We are made up of people with disabilities; friends, allies and family members of people with disabilities; and allies and persons of deaf culture.
+We are made up of people with disabilities; friends, allies and family members of people with disabilities; and allies and persons of Deaf culture.

 Neither disclosure of a disability nor identifying as having a disability is necessary to participate in this group.

-We recognize that the disability community is a diverse community made up of people with visual impairments, psychiatric disabilities, chronic health issues, HIV+ status, hearing impairments, developmental disabilities and cognitive impairments.
-We also see ourselves in alliance with the deaf community.
+We recognize that individuals impacted by ableism constitute a diverse community made up of people with visual impairments, psychiatric disabilities, chronic health issues, HIV+ status, hearing impairments, developmental disabilities and cognitive impairments.
+We also see ourselves in alliance with the Deaf community.
 The group's goal of social justice, civil and economic rights, and inclusion for persons with disabilities are part of the school's anti-racism mission that honors experiences of internalized oppression.